RFA0608/QQS3C/README.md

 # QQS3C
 QQS3C provides the drive code for cryptographic control for the Quanser Qube Servo 3 model.
-The code transforms dynamic controllers through various methods and then drives the system through computationally homomorphic cryptography.
+The code transforms dynamic controllers through various methods and then drives the system through homomorphic encryption.
 The cryptographic libraries for computational homomorphism use [Microsoft SEAL](https://github.com/microsoft/SEAL), [OpenFHE-python](https://github.com/openfheorg/openfhe-python), and [CDSL-EncryptedControl](https://github.com/CDSL-EncryptedControl/CDSL/tree/main) using [lattigo](https://github.com/tuneinsight/lattigo).
-The encryption control technique mostly uses the one implemented in [SNU](https://post.cdsl.kr/) and [SEOULTECH](http://cdslst.kr)'s CDSL.
+The encryption control technique is primarily based on the implementations from [SNU](https://post.cdsl.kr/) and [SEOULTECH](http://cdslst.kr)'s CDSL.
 The code uses Quanser's Qube Servo 3 model [Qube Servo 3](https://github.com/quanser/Quanser_Academic_Resources/tree/dev-windows) python API.

 ---

 ## Implementation Direction
-The code was implemented through data communication with the Quanser API via TCP/IP in order to use Microsoft's SEAL, a c-style homomorphic cryptographic library that can be operated, lattigo (CDSL) written in go, and openFHE-python that can be run in a Linux environment, since the hardware API provided by Quanser is only python and runs in a Windows environment.
+The code was implemented through data communication with the Quanser API via TCP/IP in order to use Microsoft's SEAL, a C++ based homomorphic encryption library that can be operated, lattigo (CDSL) written in go, and openFHE-python that can be run in a Linux environment, since the Quanser hardware API is provided only for Python and runs in a Windows environment.

 ---

 ## Features
-The code implements a python version controller, a cpp version controller, and a go version controller.
+The code implements controller versions in Python, C++, and Go.
-The interfacing code of the python simulator and the actual device matching the controller can be found in "interface/plant" respectively.
+The interfacing code for the Python simulator and the actual hardware, corresponding to each controller, can be found in the "interface/plant" directory.
 The actual device consists of a single file, "plant.py" in "interface/plant/py/hardware", while the simulator consists of "model.py" and "plant.py" in "interface/plant/py/simulation".
 **Code explanation and technical interpretation can be found at the link [QQS3C](https://publish.obsidian.md/qqs3c)**

 ### Python version controller
 You can check the "ctrl_*.py" controller file, which is written in python, in the "interface/controller/py" folder of the code.
-They are implemented in four technically different forms.
+They are implemented in five technically different forms.
 Both "model.py" and "model_enc.py" are files that implement objects for controller and encrypted control.

 1. Using d/dt filter: